 One of the problems that we are working on now is the scarcity of public toilets in Dhaka, particularly for women.
 Due to the lack of public toilets in cities of Bangladesh, women, including me, usually drink less water and avoid using toilets.
 This is a major cause of health problems such as UTIs and kidney diseases in women.
 Women often don't use the existing public toilet because of an unhygienic and insecure environment.

 Government agencies like city corporations are not able to meet the demand with their conventional model for the public toilet because of a host of reasons including land scarcity, high budget, and long bureaucratic processes.
 The currently available models of public toilets routinely fail to maintain a clean, hygienic, and secure environment in most cases.

 Our idea was to develop a business model to solve this challenge quickly and cheaply.
 We submitted the idea to the first Urban Innovation Challenge (UIC) organized by BRAC in 2017 and our team Bhumijo became the winner in the health category.
 With the seed funding from BRAC, our first pilot toilet was done and has successfully been in operation for the last seven months.

-Our business, focusing on women, is working to ensure a hygienic and secure public toilet condition in urban areas.
+Our business, focusing on women, is working to ensure hygienic and secure public toilet conditions in urban areas.
 Because of the innovative model, we can build at a cheaper cost within a short period.

-Bhumijo's business solution includes market research to the implementation of public toilets.
+Bhumijo's business solution includes market research on the implementation of public toilets.
 After the successful execution of the pilot toilet, now we are in the process of scaling up.

 Let’s go a little back to your early days.
-Could you please tell us about what went into building the initial operation of Bhumijo including how did you build the team, put together resources to launch your operation?
+Could you please tell us about what went into building the initial operation of Bhumijo including how did you build the team, and put together resources to launch your operation?

 We are a team of 5-people including myself and to kickstart our operation we received seed funding from BRAC.

 On the execution end, we started by researching strategic locations for the toilets - where they need to be to serve the maximum number of people.